 Creating a healthy food environment

 Theory lessons are designed around the food environment and the consumer.
-You will learn about nutrition and health, and what the term ‘food environment’ means.
+You will learn about nutrition and health, and what the term ‘food environment’ really means.
 Lectures on behavioural change will give you insight into various strategies that encourage consumers to make healthier choices.
 Legislation and labelling lessons look in detail at the information on food packaging.
-There are assignments linked to all lessons, so you can further familiarise yourself with the material.
+There are assignments linked to all lessons, so you can further familiarize yourself with the material.

 Project

 In addition to the theory lessons, you will spend 20 weeks working in a multidisciplinary group on a project to gradually make the food environment healthier.
 You will first conduct thorough research into the food environment, then devise a strategy to improve it so that consumers can eat more healthily.
 This strategy is presented to the client and lecturers at the end of the minor.
+You’ll be guided throughout this research project with research lessons, and you have your own supervisor to consult.

 The projects vary per year.
 Some examples of projects:

-- Design a supermarket (e-store) of the future to help consumers make healthy choices;
+• Design a supermarket (e-store) of the future to help consumers make healthy choices;

-- Introduce healthy school lunches at primary schools, hospitals or other healthcare facilities;
+• Introduce healthy school lunches at primary schools, hospitals or other healthcare facilities;

-- Develop a pre-test for food companies to avoid misleading labels;
+• Develop a pre-test for food companies to avoid misleading labels;

-- Encourage pupils in primary schools to drink water;
+• Encourage pupils in primary schools to drink water;

-- Investigate the amount of fat and calories in pizzas from different pizza chains;
+• Investigate the amount of fat and calories in pizzas from different pizza chains;

-- Design a campus for the future.
+• Design a campus for the future.

 Leerdoelen